 Bayhawks and Include Me teaching Inclusion in Erie

 Include Me worked with shooting guard for the Bayhawks Drew Crawford to teach inclusion to the young students at Lincoln Elementary School in Erie.
 Drew Crawford read a story about Mikayla Resh as part of the Mikayla’s Voice assembly.
 The assembly focuses around Mikayla, a young woman with significant disabilities.
 The assembly gives students a chance to learn about Mikayla’s life.
 Students are encouraged to ask any questions they have about Mikayla and her disabilities in order to learn more about the importance of inclusion.
 To see a news summary of the event from ABC 24 check out the link here.

 Talking with Levi

-Levi is a current Include Me student working with our consultant, Nicole Golden.
-Levi is 12 years old and serves as a source of inspiration for his peers.
+Levi was an Include Me student working with one of our consultants.
+Levi at the time was 12 years old and was and is a source of inspiration for his peers.
 Levi contracted spinal meningitis in his infancy which caused Levi’s cerebral palsy and deafness.
 Levi had difficulty communicating due to his limited hearing.
-Amazingly, Nicole was able to acquire a grant to fund and create a sign language class open to the public.
-Now, people in Levi’s community with or without disabilities are able to learn together and communicate with each other.
-Levi has already made some great friends from volunteers who attended the class.
-Levi’s new friends and therapeutic support staff are able to use sign language to communicate with Levi.
+Amazingly, our consultant was able to acquire a grant to fund and create a sign language class open to the public.
+People in Levi’s community, with or without disabilities, were able to learn together and communicate with each other.
+Levi made some great friends from volunteers who attended the class.
+Levi’s new friends and therapeutic support staff now are able to use sign language to communicate with Levi.
 They’ve quickly discovered that he has a lot to say.